 It’s pretty rare for city or suburban homes to meet all these checks.
 Most wind turbine owners live out in rural areas.

-- Best location: The sweet spot is away from obstructions like trees, hills, and buildings, ideally on a gentle rise.
+- Best location: The ideal location is away from obstructions like trees, hills, and buildings, ideally on a gentle rise.
 Even a small group of trees 100 feet away can knock down your output.

 - Tower height: The higher the better, but that comes with extra costs (think more materials, taller cranes, possibly tougher permits).
 Most residential towers range from 60 to 120 feet.